fkawa-play/retro-typing/README.md

 # How to Contribute/Debug

-* Feel free to pick an issue, push a PR :-p
+* Feel free to pick an issue and push a PR.
+    * You can request your awesome branch into ``develop`` as PR.
 * Logfile is at ``logs/typing.log``.
 You can debug with this file like following command: